 The final paper required of a student completing an independent study is a case report.
 Guidelines for writing a case report can be found in the APTA document: Guidelines for the Submission of Case Reports to Physical Therapy, or the booklet titled: Writing Case Reports: A How-to Manual for Clinicians The paper should reflect the learning that took place during the IS (the committee should be able to see that the student met the objectives outlined in the proposal).
 The paper is to be written as if it were to be submitted for publication, and it must be written in APA or AMA style.
-The committee will provide the student with further guidance on the scholarly paper as well as negotiate the topic/outline of the paper prior to writing.
-The student must disseminate one version of the proposal at a time and have the date of each draft clearly indicated on the title page.
+The committee will provide the student with further guidance on the scholarly paper (case report) as well as negotiate the topic/outline of the paper prior to writing.
+The student must disseminate one version of the papper at a time and have the date of each draft clearly indicated on the title page.
 There is a 50 page limit on all final scholarly papers for Independent Studies.
 This page limit includes all exhibits, tables, and reference pages.
 The student must gain approval from this/her committee to exceed this limit prior to submitting an initial draft.
+The student should refer to Table 1 in this document for components of the final paper.